xapian/xapian-developer-guide/tests/writing.rst

 put it in the appropriate ``api_`` file (or create a new one, and add it into Makefile.am) and remember to add the group to all pertinent backends in ``apitest.cc``.

-Incidentally, when fixing bugs, it's often better to write the test before fixing the bug.
-Firstly, it's easier to assure yourself that the bug is (a) genuine, and (b) fixed, because you see the test go from fail to pass (though sometimes you don't get the testcase quite right, so this isn't doesn't always work as well as it should).
-Secondly you're more likely to write the test carefully, because once you've fixed something there's often a feeling that you should commit it for the good of the world, which tends to distract you.

-The framework is done for you, so you don't need to worry about that much.
-You are responsible for doing two things:

-* writing a minimal test or tests for the feature
-* adding that test to the list of tests to be run

-Adding the test is simple.
-There's a test\_desc array in each file that comprises a set of tests (I'll come to that in a minute), and you just add another entry.
-The entry is an array consisting of a name for the test and a pointer to the function that is the test.
-Easy.
-The procedure is even simpler for apitest tests - there you just use DEFINE\_TESTCASE to define your new testcase, and a script picks it up and makes sure it is run.

-Look at the bottom of ``tests/stemtest.cc`` for the test\_desc array.
-Now look up about 20 lines to where the test functions are defined.
-You need to write a function like these which will return true or false depending on whether it failed or not.

-In addition, there are a bunch of macros to help you perform standards testing tasks.
-Things like TEST\_EQUAL are all in ``tests/harness/testsuite.h``.
-They're pretty simple to use.

 Test databases
 --------------